Code of Ethics

 7.4 Supplies Ethics and Environment Protection

 With the aim of aligning goods and services supplying with its ethical and environmental principles, Cielo e Terra may request that its suppliers meet certain social and/or environmental requirements.
-Specifically, it may request the presence of:
+By way of example, it may request the presence of:

-a Code of Ethics or the SA8000 Ethics Certification;
+• a Code of Ethics or the possession of a Ethics Certification;

 To this end, single contracts may include special clauses and declarations and documentation provided by suppliers may be verified through adequate checks.